What does PDC do?

 How does my community start to work on a downtown revitalization program?

 Downtown revitalization requires the operation and commitment of a broad-based coalition of public and private groups, such as businesses, civic groups, local government, financial institutions and consumers.
 Groups interested in the downtown must share the common goal of revitalization and develop a commitment to a specific long-term vision.
 Once a consensus is reached that revitalization is essential for the community, group leaders should contact Pennsylvania Downtown Center, who will present the basics of downtown revitalization, as well as information regarding the Main Street Approach and the Pennsylvania Main Street program.

 What services are free and what services does PDC charge for?

-Besides a discount in technical assistance services, what else does my PDC membership buy my community?
+Besides a discount in technical assistance services what else does my membership in PDC buy my community?